Which Thrift Savings Plan (TSP) account option is better suited for your needs?

 Here is a list of other factors that employees should consider when choosing to contribute to the traditional or the Roth TSP:

-- Roth TSP is favorable for employees who are ineligible to invest in Roth IRAs because of their large adjusted gross income.
-See here for the most current Roth IRA contribution limits.
+The Roth TSP is favorable for employees who are ineligible to invest in Roth IRAs because of their large adjusted gross income.